PlayFab/consuldotnet/README.md

 1. [Download a copy](https://www.consul.io/downloads.html) of the latest Windows version and unzip it into the `Consul.Test` folder.
 2. Open a command prompt and `cd` to the `Consul.Test` folder.
-3. Run `consul.exe agent -bind 127.0.0.1 -config-file test_config.json`
+3. Run `.\consul.exe agent -dev -config-file test_config.json`

-This creates a 1-server cluster that writes data to `.\consul-data` and listens on `localhost:8500`.
+This creates a 1-server cluster that operates in "dev" mode (does not write data to disk) and listens on `127.0.0.1:8500`.

 Once Consul is running (you'll see something like `consul: cluster leadership acquired`) in your command prompt, then do the following steps in your project.

-Add a reference to Consul and add a using statement:
+Add a reference to the Consul library and add a using statement:

 ```csharp
 using Consul;